Who Is Uketsu?

 Literary Analysis

 Uketsu uses the prologue to lay a false foundation with complete structural confidence.
-He introduces the novel’s core motif, ekphrasis (the literary representation of visual art as a narrative device), and establishes the governing rule of this fictional universe: drawings reveal what words cannot.
-The reader accepts the framework because Dr. Hagio presents it with clinical authority.
-She is credentialed.
-She is correct about the smudging, the doorless house, the thorny branches.
-Three out of four.
+He introduces the novel's core motif, ekphrasis, which is the literary representation of visual art as a narrative device.
+He also sets the governing rule of this fictional universe.
+Drawings reveal what words cannot.

 The fourth interpretation, the bird as proof of nurturing instinct, is the one that kills people.